avivinvetsting/TradingApp/DETAILED_PHASE_PLAN.md

 - No options/futures support (equities/ETFs only)
 - No sub‑second latencies; poll‑based loop is acceptable
 - No advanced order types beyond market/limit
-- No external dashboards (HTML report only)
+- No HTTP `/healthz` endpoint (use logs only); no external dashboards (HTML report only)

+### Future Improvements (Phase 3+)

+- Add lightweight HTTP `/healthz` endpoint with status JSON
+- Export metrics via Prometheus/OpenTelemetry
+- Integrate alerting channel (e.g., Slack/Email) for failures or missed heartbeats

 ---